 Management frameworks like ITIL and PRINCE 2 project management has immense value in organizations, especially when there isn't a real culture of managing.
 I'm not a shill, but after 15 years in this business, I clearly see the value and benefit of implementing more structured approach to management in schools.

-Published on Tuesday, October 29, 2013 (3 years, 4 months, and one hour ago).
+Published on Tuesday, October 29, 2013 (3 years, 4 months, and 4 weeks ago).
 Posted in: Educational Tech Leadership